List of freeways in Victoria: Frankston Freeway

-The Frankston Freeway is a 7 kilometre freeway which is a continuation of Eastlink and begins at the Mornington Peninsula Freeway interchange at Carrum Downs and turns into the Moorooduc Highway near Cranbourne-Frankston Road at Frankston.
-It originally connected to the Mornigton Peninsula Freeway prior to the construction of Eastlink.
-The Frankston Freeway has 4 lanes between Moorooduc Highway and Seaford Road, from there it continues as 6 lanes onwards.
+The Frankston Freeway is a seven kilometre freeway which is a continuation of Eastlink and begins at the Mornington Peninsula Freeway interchange at Carrum Downs and turns into the Moorooduc Highway near Cranbourne-Frankston Road at Frankston.
+It originally connected to the Mornigton Peninsula Freeway prior to the construction of EastLink.
+The Frankston Freeway has four lanes between Moorooduc Highway and Seaford Road, from there it continues as six lanes onwards.
 Its major junctions are EastLink, Peninsula Link, Dandenong Valley Highway and Seaford Road.
-The major towns it passes through are Frankston, Seaford and Carrum Downs.
+The suburbs it passes through are Frankston, Seaford and Carrum Downs.